moltenform/labs_coordinate_music/README.md

 01 01 Fleet Foxes - Sun Giant.m4a

 This structure is maintained by main.py's checkFilenamesMain, which will ensure valid structure and also set corresponding ID3/metadata tags based on the file and directory names.

+A directory name can end with one of these two special keywords to change behavior:
+	' Compilation': within this directory, allow tracks to have tag for a different album ' Selections': do not require track numbers in this directory